- Admissions and Advising

 Opportunities to apply your classroom knowledge.
 You'll help real clients and families in innovative centers and clinics such as the Kristin Farmer Autism Center, the Child and Family Resource Clinic and the Center for Sport Psychology and Performance Excellence.

 Nationally recognized degree programs.
 Nationally recognized degree programs.
 Our Counseling program is ranked among the top 10 in the nation and the best in Texas.

 A chance to make friends among an active network of student organizations.
 Groups include the Bilingual/ESL Student Organization, Leaders in Family Education, Pre-Physical Therapy Club and the Sports Marketing Association.

-Access to scholarships aimed exclusively at future educators.
+Access to scholarships exclusively for our students.
+Last year, the College of Education awarded $200,000 in scholarships.
 View College of Education scholarships.